daweifeng/AirNow-V1/README.md

 # AirNow - Real-Time Air Quality Index APP

+**DEPRECATED**
+This project has permanently moved to https://github.com/daweifeng/AirNow

+## Introduce
-The aim of this project is to provide a instance air quality index to the users based on their geolocation.
+This project is aiming at providing a instant air quality index to the users based on their geolocation.

 ## [Pray for North Cal](http://www.cnn.com/2017/10/13/us/california-fires-updates/index.html)

+## API
 Backend API powered by [The World Air Quality Index (AQI) Project](http://waqi.info/)